tmgleitsmann/Tensorflow-Utilities-Library/README.md

 *functions*
 <br />
 * **dunder call overridden:** Can now call on the class itself to retrieve dataset & validation set as long as class has been properly initialized.
+Return type => <tensorflow.python.data.ops.dataset_ops.BatchDataset>

 *examples*
 <br />